 This Led dog collar works by shining the blue light down the length of the strip that runs the length of the flashing dog collar.
-It uses one big button battery that lasts for months.
+It used to have one big button battery that lasts for months.
 I put in a new battery each Autumn, and it lasts all the way through Winter as well.
 These are now available as USB rechargeable light up dog collars.